kdlong/SMP_18_001_CWR/firstReading.md

 - L85: as the name suggests; VBFNLO is an NLO, not LO generator: "... from the generator {\sc vbfnlo} v?.?
 [16] at next-to-leading order (NLO) ... [also add the VBFNLO version number].

+**RESPONSE: As with most NLO programs, VBFNLO also provides LO predictions.
+In fact, it is in general not an event generator, and only has this capability at LO.
+As we made comparisons using generated events, we generated them at LO.
+The text is therefore correct.
+The version number has been added.**

 - L86: give the order of simulations with Sherpa: 18], at LO, and with fixed-order [note a hyphen!] calculations ...
 [Finally, give MoCaNLO+Recola version number here.]

+**ADDRESSED: Fixed**

 - LL89-90: the description is very confusing.
 By "up to three outgoing partons at Born level" do you mean "up to one additional parton" [as W and Z are two outgoing partons], or do you really mean up to three additional jets emitted in addition to two gluon jets?
 You really should be talking about "additional partons" compared to the Born-level diagram in Fig. 1 (b) to avoid confusion: "... simulated at LO with up to ? additional partons included in the matrix element calculations with ...".